ssoelvsten/insecure-select/demo/README.md

   information across channels due to a misuse of `select`, the sockets, or anything else.

+- The following two examples provide a timing channel by full or partial starvation of one connection due to another.

   - `echo.first-served`: An echo server, that in each round (2s) only replies to the first connection with content.
 Effectively, a *starvation* of a later connection provides a side-channel.
 This lifts the `empty.socket` demo into an echo server.

   - `echo.throttle`: An echo server, that in each (1s) round only responds with 16 bytes greedily favouring the earliest connected clients.
 This lifts the `secret.2` example into an echo server.

+- `echo.drop`: These two servers lift the `empty.socket` example without making it a timing side channel.
+The two servers differ in the number of `select` statements each round.
+  - `<1>`: Only the first is served each round (still potentially starving other connections).
+Yet, each connection not only gets its own message back but also the value of an incrementing counter, i.e. an abstract clock.
+  - `<2>`: Every second use of `select` only drops messages from the first connection rather than sending it back; each connection can see in their response whether they (or a prior connection) had their data dropped.

 - `echo.buffer`: A set of echo servers that buffer the users messages and only responds when reading a `\n` or `\0`.